-I teach women about the Bible instruction for wives to display a respectful attitude toward their husbands (Ephesians 5:33), but apparently I haven’t perfected this myself!
-The other day, I was in the process of texting back and forth with two different women about a need within the Squadron of Sisters wives’ ministry…when my husband came into the room and stood in front of me.
+I have taught women for a decade about the Bible instruction for wives to display a respectful attitude toward their husbands (Ephesians 5:33), but apparently, I have had problems over the years perfecting this myself!
+I still vividly remember an occasion about 5 years ago that underscored the problem.
+I was in the process of texting back and forth with two different women about a need within the Squadron of Sisters wives’ ministry…when my husband came into the room and stood in front of me for at least a minute.
 I didn’t look up right away because I just wanted to finish my text and be done with that task.
 My husband turned around and left the room, obviously a bit irritated.
 My thought was…”huh?
 What just happened?”

 Later, I asked my husband why he was upset.
 In a nutshell, it turns out that he felt as if he didn’t matter to me.
 He felt that other things came before him.
 He had wanted to talk with me about something important and I didn’t even look up when he stood in front of me.
 He felt disrespected.
 Oops.

-I’ve been discussing this with God since that time, and I believe he’s showing me that respecting my husband means treating him with great honor.
+I spent some quiet, reflective time with God afterward, and I believe he showed me that respecting your husband means treating him with great honor.
 In fact, the original Greek translation of that word “respect” in Ephesians 5:33 means “to have reverence for” or “to be in awe of”.
 Wow!
 Those words seem applicable to how a servant would treat a king!
 Hmmm.
-Maybe God wants me to treat my husband as if he is as important as a king or prince.
-I’m going to try an experiment this week.
-I’m going to attempt to honor my husband, and pay attention to my husband, as if he were the president or a prince (without making it too goofy or weird!!).
-Are you willing to try this “respect experiment” too?
-I can’t wait to see how my husband will be impacted and how our marriage may be changed for the better!
+Maybe God wants a wife to treat her husband as if he is as important as a king or prince.
+What if you tried an experiment this week?
+Would you be willing to attempt to honor your husband, and pay attention to your husband, as if he were a top official or a prince (without making it too goofy or weird!!).
+Are you willing to try this “respect experiment”?
+I can’t wait to hear how husbands will be impacted and how marriages may be changed for the better!

 All men crave respect, and husbands especially crave the respect of their wives.
 In fact, the Bible even commands wives to respect their husbands!
 You can find this instruction in Ephesians 5:33.
 The question is: How can you offer respect to your husband in a meaningful way?